1645-1700 | Quebec City

 1876-1958 | Fort Liard, N.W.T.

-One of Canada’s foremost geologists and surveyors, founder of The Royal Canadian Geographical Society.
+One of Canada’s foremost geologists and surveyors, founding president of the Royal Canadian Geographical Society.
 He led the exploration of the unmapped North in the 1910s and was commissioner of the Northwest Territories.

 1887-1975 | Toronto